daz4126/Nanny-State/README.md

 The state is updated with transformer functions.
 These accept the state as an argument and return an updated state or fragment of the state.
 The page is then automatically re-rendered based on the changes made to the state.

-### Set Up

-Set the inital state.
-This can be most data types, but is usually an object.

-Define a view (based on the current state).
-The view is just a function that accepts the current state as an argument and returns a string of HTML.

 ## Hello World Example

 Start by importing the necessary functions: